The Cornwall We Want

 Cornwall as we would like it to be.

-by Michael J, almost 4 years ago
+by Michael J, over 4 years ago

 It would be lovely to go back to the Cornwall we know and love after the 'virus' but I'm afraid it has meant that there will have to be changes made to our lifestyle.